aws-samples/aws-hpc-recipes/recipes/pcluster/login_node_for_res/README.md

     7. Select Project(s) to associate the stack
     8. Select **Submit**

-Deploy a new Desktop for the ParallelCluster LoginNode
+### 2. Deploy RES desktop Login Node

+1. Using the new RES software stack deploy a new desktop using the newly created software stack created above.

-### 4. Post-Deployment steps
+### 3. Post-Deployment steps

-Once the LoginNode Desktop has been provisioned run the following command to allow the desktop to bootstrap properly.
+Once the Login Node Desktop has been provisioned run the following command to allow the desktop to bootstrap properly.
+This step should be done for each LoginNode desktop instance that's created.

-**Note:** `INSTANCE_ID` can be found under _Actions -> Show Info_ for the
+**Note:** `INSTANCE_ID` can be found under _Actions -> Show Info_ on the RES desktop instance

 ```bash
 aws ssm send-command \